(Disclosure: Some of the links below may be affiliate links)

 As you can see, there is very little difference between the different rebalancing options.
 We can still observe two things.

 First, yearly rebalancing is always better than monthly rebalancing!
-For small withdrawal rates, annual rebalancing is the best option.
+For low withdrawal rates, annual rebalancing is the best option.
 Then, no rebalance becomes better for higher withdrawal rates.

 Let’s see what happens with a 40 years horizon: